theholocron/threepio/README.md

 ## Usage

 Check the README for each configuration within the `packages` directory for specific usage instructions.

+## The Packages We Maintain

+- [commitlint-config](./packages/commitlint-config#readme) - A CommitLint configuration for writing well-formatted and consistent Git commits.

 ## Where to Find Documentation